 Artist CV attached as a pdf:Leong Artist CV

-Here are some of the best things happening in my artist-world, from awards, exhibitions, to gallery representation and other accolades:
+Here are some of the best things happening in my artist-world, from more recent to the past:

 Immersion: an immersive video Installation, Yukon Arts Centre, Nov.
 25, 2022 – Feb.
 18, 2023.